omerwase/Model-Predictive-Controller/README.md

 ![simulation][image1]

+ The gif image below shows a full track run using the MPC in the simulator:

+ ![run][image3]

 ## MPC Methodology

 The image below shows the implemented model, composed of: time discretization, kinematic equations including errors, and actuator bounds.